-Table Base Information Population Approach Source Methodology Assumptions Name Reference ltem Actual / Estimate Methodology Assumptions element ) and mapped into the relevant cost category of the template.
+Table Base Informa Table Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate methodology Assumptions the activity, on which an employee works or where an external supplier provides goods/services.
+A reporting tool ( BI ) is used to download the operating expenditure costs from SAP.
+The data is aggregated by WBS element and general ledger account code ( cost element ) and mapped into the relevant cost category of the template.
 Related party and non-related party The majority of costs that DDP incurs are sourced from a related entity, Jemena Asset Management Pty Ltd ( JAM ), which is part of the Jemena Group.
 JAM records costs that are attributable to DDP and uses SAP functionality to transfer such costs at zero margin to DDP.
 These costs are reported in the 'related party transactions' column.
 Where project costs are collected directly to the pipeline and not through a related party entity they were reported in the 'amounts excluding related party transactions' column.
 Direct costs and Shared costs Direct and shared cost classification is based upon the activity/service category codes included as part of the WBS element structure for each project.
-An activity/service mapping table is used to map activities into relevant cost categories: Direct Costs: Asset Management (Asset: Strategy, Planning, Investment, Information and Management system activities), Service Delivery (Construction &amp; Supply Chain, Maintenance &amp; Faults, Network Control &amp; Emergency Maintenance, Metering, Customer Service), Customer and Markets (Commercial Management).
+An activity/service mapping table is used to map activities into relevant cost categories: